 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

-This is huge!
+This is important.
 Why?

-(WordPress.org – WordPress Themes Directory)
+(WordPress.org – Free WP Theme Directory)

 (Browse Thousands Of FREE WordPress Themes!)

-Themes – Benefits & Advantages
+Themes – Benefits And Advantages

 Here are just a few of the benefits of using WordPress themes over using traditional web design: